tiacui/school_libapp/README.md

 Task 4: create menus.
 After a user logged in successfully, he/she should see a menu with the following features:

 - Admin:
-  - list all books (shared?)
+  - list all books
-  - add books (name, author, number)
+  - add books
-  - remove books
   - ...

 - Student: